andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - “Some people dream of success while others wake up and work hard at it” — Napoleon Hill

 - Gravity doesn't care about your VO2Max. - Zoë Rom
+- Don't be addicted to training, be addicted to improving. - John Albon